 By: Donna Greenspan Solomon

-Donna Greenspan Solomon is one of the few attorneys certified by The Florida Bar as both Business Litigator and Appellate Specialist.
+Donna Greenspan Solomon was the first attorney certified by The Florida Bar as both Business Litigator and Appellate Specialist.
 Donna is a Member of the AAA’s Roster of Arbitrators (Commercial Panel).
 She is a FINRA Chair-Approved and Florida Supreme Court Qualified Arbitrator.
 She is also a Certified Circuit, Appellate, and Family Mediator.
-Donna is a Member of the Florida Supreme Court Committee on Standard Jury Instructions—Contract and Business Cases, and a past Chair of the Business Litigation Certification Committee.
+Donna is a Member of the Florida Supreme Court Committee on Standard Jury Instructions—Contract and Business Cases.
 Donna can be reached at (561) 762-9932 or Donna@SolomonAppeals.com or by visiting www.solomonappeals.com.
-For additional ADR tips and resources, go to www.palmbeachbar.org/adr.